videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-copy-paste-automation/readme.md

 If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you start.

+You will also need knowledge of key concepts within Azure logic apps, Onedrive and Teams.

 ### The contents of this repository are unsupported and may or not be current.
 Replies to questions about unsupported material have the lowest priority.

 # Why unsupported?